sfaist/docs/handbook/pricing.md

 ## Benefits

+* No cost or quota for queries, searches, and affiliate purchases
 * Generous free tier for small businesses and startups
 * No hidden fees
 * Pay only for what you use beyond the free tier